 - Urination (regulating the opening and closing of the sphincter)

-The main control and integration center of the ANS is the hypothalamus, which receives sensory information about visceral functions (smell, taste and temperature etc.).
+The main control and integration center of the ANS is the hypothalamus, which receives sensory information about visceral functions (smell, taste, temperature etc.).
 Signals of the limbic system, which cohere with emotions, influence this process as well.
-The signals coming from the hypothalamus affect autonomous centres in the brain stem (truncus cerebri), as well as in the spinal cord (medulla spinalis).
+The signals coming from the hypothalamus affect the autonomous centers in the brain stem (truncus cerebri), as well as in the spinal cord (medulla spinalis).

 An autonomic reflex arc consists of the following components: